-- Grocery stores and home improvement stores are the only types of retail locations that have been receiving more traffic (on average) post-pandemic in comparison to pre-pandemic.
+- 86% The peak increase in traffic that grocery stores saw on March 19.
+Overall grocery stores and home improvement stores are the only types of retail locations that have been receiving more traffic (on average) post-pandemic in comparison to pre-pandemic.

 On March 11, the World Health Organization declared the COVID-19 outbreak a global pandemic.
 During this time, many Americans began to work from home and stay-at-home orders began.
 The lack of mobility by Americans had drastic effects on the number of visitors businesses received.
 The data presented below tracks the number of visitors to different types of establishments in comparison to the average amount of visitors in 2019.